belirofon/cowid-2021/src/js/README.md

-# 🚀 Welcome to my ToDo project
+# 🚀 Welcome to my pet project

 it was using webpack , js, SCSS. you may use command: